 Norwegian: an easy language with limited job prospects

 Always wanted to read Peer Gynt in the original?
 A love of Norwegian culture is one of the main reasons you’d want to learn the language.
-It could very well be the easiest language to learn; the FSI classes it with Dutch and French in Category 1, with a mere 600 class hours to fluency.
+It could very well be the easiest language to learn; the FSI classes it with Dutch and French in Category 1, with a mere 600 class hours for fluency.

-Expats will need Norwegian to demonstrate language requirements, particularly if they want permanent residence or citizenship.
+Expats need Norwegian to demonstrate language requirements, particularly if they want permanent residence or citizenship.
 The Bergenstest is administered by the Folkeuniversitet and can be taken abroad; browse the university’s list of approved language courses.
 A good reason for aspiring polyglots to learn Norwegian is because it’s considered a gateway to other Scandinavian languages.
 Spoken Norwegian is closer to Swedish, while written Bokmål evolved from written Danish, making Danish readable with minimal effort.
 That’s three languages for the price of one!

 Jobs for English-speaking monoglots in Norway aren’t exactly easy to come by, given that there are only 5 million people in the country and that the country’s biggest exports are oil and fish.
-Your best hope of gainful employment if you don’t speak Norwegian is with a Norwegian company such as Equinor, Telenor, or Norsk Hydro.
+Your best hope of gainful employment, if you don’t speak Norwegian, is with a Norwegian company such as Equinor, Telenor, or Norsk Hydro.

 Italian: an easy language with limited job prospects

 That life can be so dolce in Italy while the nation remains one of the world’s major economies is a mystery.
 Granted, it’s had three recessions in the last decade and regularly seems to have homes on the block for €1 apiece.
 None of that diminishes Italy’s charms, though.